awslabs/amazon-s3-find-and-forget/docs/COST_OVERVIEW.md

 Cost Overview
 =============

-The Amazon S3 Find and Forget solution is deployed as an [AWS CloudFormation] template.
+Amazon S3 Find and Forget is a solution you deploy in your own AWS account using [AWS CloudFormation].
+There is no charge for the solution: you pay only for the AWS services used to run the solution.
+This page outlines the services used by the solution, and examples of the charges you should expect for typical usage of the solution.

 > **Disclaimer**
 >